scraggo/design-patterns-refactoring-guru/README.md

 `npm start -- -n <Design Pattern Name>` - see console output for `<Design Pattern Name>` (if found)

 `npm run start-name -- <Design Pattern Name>` - (same as above)

+`npm run build` - compile src to .js in the /dist directory